-A high proportion of local people both live and work in Winterton-on-Sea, almost 25%, which means they are more likely to make use of local services, along with visitors to the community.
+72. A quarter of residents work in Winterton-on-Sea, which means they are more likely to make use of local services, along with visitors to the community.
 In addition, 1 in 6 households do not have a car and so are heavily reliant on local service provision.

-Local residents understand the importance of supporting local economic growth that is sensitive to the nature and character of the village.
+73. Local residents understand the importance of supporting small-scale local economic growth, such as shops or a café, that is sensitive to the nature and character of the village.
 This includes a recognition that the village centre, where there are no footways and people need to walk in the road, is already under pressure from traffic and parking, particularly during summer months.
-82% of respondents to the issues and options consultation agreed there should be a policy to encourage this within the neighbourhood plan.
+82% of respondents to the issues and options consultation agreed there should be a policy to encourage economic development within the Neighbourhood Plan.

-Policy CA2: Economic Development
+Policy CA2: Economic Development within the Development Limits

-Economic development within the settlement boundary that comprises small business will be encouraged and supported in principle.
+Economic development within the development limits that comprises small business will be encouraged and supported in principle.